 1. We featured a lot of Mentor philanthropists this week.
 (That is enough to qualify this as a good week.)

-Jane and Michael Knausz of MK Photography are organizing a Prom To Remember -- a dance especially for teens who have been affected by cancer.
+Jane and Michael Knausz of are organizing a Prom To Remember -- a .

 People can help the cause in a lot of ways.
-For example, some boys from Mentor High wore dresses to school Thursday as a way to encourage their classmates to donate gently used formal dresses for the kids.
+For example, some boys from wore as a way to encourage their classmates to donate gently used formal dresses for the kids.

 In that time, she and a team of volunteers and donors have made more than 6,000 blankets.